Senior Health | September 14, 2021

 Know that is important to be not only patient but also supportive when trying to communicate.
 Take the time to listen with no interruptions or criticisms.
 Offer reassurance that they can take their time to try to form their thoughts into proper words and try not to correct any misused words.
 Many times there is meaning behind those words and if you take the time you may discover what that is.
 Focus on the emotion that may lie within the words.
 Nuances in voice tone as well as hand gestures or facial expressions can be critical for you to observe and analyze to determine the meaning behind the words being spoken.

-Above all, remain positive even the face of adversity.
-Alzheimer’s disease is extremely trying for the patient and the caregiver, family member or friend who is dealing with a loved one suffering Alzheimer’s.
+Above all, remain positive even in the face of adversity.
+Alzheimer’s disease is extremely trying for the patient and the caregiver, family member, or friend who is dealing with a loved one suffering from Alzheimer’s.
 Remember, the challenges are neither your fault nor theirs.
-Patience, understanding and compassion on your part can mean the difference between failure and success in effective communication.
+Patience, understanding, and compassion on your part can mean the difference between failure and success in effective communication.